benpolinsky/el_photography/README.md

 - css to aws

 ### Qs for el
-- Do you want a cart page in addition to the pop up cart
 - store index - crop image?  or somehow fit different sizes in grid
 - under product in indiviidual page?  maybe other prints?
 - is there a different name you'd like used for 'products'  prints?

-###### Notes For el
-- Stripe Test CC info
-- Paypal Test email info

 ### on deploy
-- no index
 - caching
 - look into retina